-The minimum requirement for the master’s degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Studies and Research and by the student’s adviser.
+The minimum requirement for a graduate degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Studies and Research and by the student’s adviser.

 - A minimum of 16 credits must be at the 500 level or higher.

-- Only graduate-level credits can be applied to a masters' degree.
-No course work done in courses less than the 400 level will apply to a master's degree.
+- Only graduate-level credits can be applied to a graduate degree.
+No course work done in courses less than the 400 level will apply to a graduate degree.